alexhickey09/cs326-final-chi/docs/milestone2.md

     * /request creates a new food request
     * /viewrequest shows what food has been requested in a chosen request
     * /viewfood shows all available food for a dc
+    * /fulfillrequest removes the indicated request once it is fulfilled
+    * /cancelrequest removes the indicated request and adds the food back into the available